 One of the important functions of a preoperative neuroradiology report should be to establish the parameters within which histology is to be interpreted.
 This requires a multidisciplinary approach but can avoid serious mistakes.

 For example, as gliomas are heterogeneous tumours, with many glioblastomas arising from preexisting lower grade tumours (so-called secondary glioblastoma), under-grading due to sampling bias is not uncommon.
 A mass has definite central non-enhancement, with a continuous rim of peripheral enhancement, and no features to suggest a tumour mimic, it almost certainly is going to be a WHO IV glioblastoma or a cerebral metastasis.
 If the histology purports to be a WHO II or III astrocytoma, then most likely there has been sampling error and a second look at other parts of the specimen should be undertaken to seek out confirmatory necrosis or epithelial hyperplasia (both WHO IV features).
 This is important as therapy for gliomas depends on grade, and as does eligibility for certain newer drugs or trials.

 Another common example is a diffuse brain tumour with high CBV.
 If histology comes back as WHO II oligodendroglioma or oligoastrocytoma then one is happy to accept the lower grade, as oligodendrogliomas have a propensity for elevated CBV (chicken wire vascularity).
 In contrast if the histology suggests a WHO II diffuse fibrillary astrocytoma, then one should be suspicious that this is either a high grade tumour (either sampling bias, or early IDH-1 negative tumour) or an oligodendroglial component has been overlooked.
 In any case follow-up and management should take this discrepancy into account.

 A preoperative MRI brain report for a patient with an intracranial mass needs to accomplish a number of tasks that should be reflected in the conclusion of the report.

 - It should localise the mass as being intra- or extra-axial, anatomically and relative to eloquent areas and vascular structures.

-- It should establish a likely diagnosis, giving a sense of how certain each differential is.
+- It should establish a likely diagnosis, giving a sense of the likelihood of each differential.

 - Cerebral abscess should be considered and preferably avoiding equivocation.